ChloeAn/Chocolate-Sales-Analytics-Python-Power-BI/README.md

 - Include profit and margin analysis
 - Connect to a SQL database instead of CSV
 - Implement automated refresh using Python

+## Disclaimer
+This is an independent portfolio project created using publicly available data.
+It is not associated with or based on any work, data, systems or intellectual property from my employer.